dmaevsky/quarx/README.md

 # 🜉 Quarx
-Simple tiny dependency graph engine, MobX inspired
+Simple tiny reactivity engine, MobX inspired

 ## Introduction
 In less than 200 lines of code and zero dependencies Quarx supports most of MobX core functionality:
 - `createAtom`, `autorun` are the low-level core primitives of the Quarx reactive engine
-- `computed`, `observable.box` are built on top of those primitives
+- `computed`, observable `box` are built on top of those primitives
 - all of the above behave the same way as their MobX equivalents

 Unlike MobX, Quarx does not support circular computations even if they might eventually settle.
 This deliberate design decision allowed for dramatic algorithm simplification while circular calculation graphs do little to promote code clarity.